19 Old Wives’ Tales You Should Stop Believing By Now

 Old wives’ tale: If you cross your eyes for too long, they will get stuck that way

 It happens the same way for everyone.
-One minute you’re sitting in your high-chair, minding your own business, experimenting with this new eye-trick that you’ve discovered—when suddenly your mother drops the bomb: “If you cross your eyes for too long, they will get stuck that way!”
+One minute you’re a little kid, experimenting with this new eye-trick that you’ve discovered—when suddenly your mother drops the bomb: “If you cross your eyes for too long, they will get stuck that way!”
 Obviously, internal panic ensues, as you scramble to correct your eyes and ensure that it’s not too late for them to be saved.
 The jury is finally back on this claim, however, and the verdict is that it’s bogus.

-According to Stephen Kronwith, MD, PhD, Chief of Pediatric Ophthalmology at NYU Winthrop Hospital on Long Island, “Children cross their eyes for fun, but they can’t hold the position for long, and it’s not dangerous.
+According to Stephen Kronwith, MD, PhD, chief of pediatric ophthalmology at NYU Winthrop Hospital on Long Island, “Children cross their eyes for fun, but they can’t hold the position for long, and it’s not dangerous.
 They’ll see double, but it won’t leave any permanent issues.”
 His advice?
 “Just ignore it, and they’ll stop doing it,” Dr. Kronwith says.
+If your child has strabismus, a form of lazy eye, that’s when one eye drifts inward or outward occasionally.

 Old wives’ tale: Bees are only attracted to the color yellow

 Have you ever noticed a bee hovering dangerously close to your yellow shirt and instantly longed to be wearing the blue one you tossed aside that morning?
 You’re probably familiar with the old wives’ tale that bees are only attracted to the color yellow.
 Surprisingly, however, this is just a myth.
 According to the New York Botanical Garden, bees perceive color differently than humans, making them able to recognize colors on the lighter end of the spectrum—like yellow or green.
 On the other hand, bees see all darker colors as black.
 Due to their limited eyesight, bees are more likely to pollinate lightly colored flowers and gravitate toward light clothing (which in their minds are potential flowers).
-Bottom line?
-The next time you wish for a blue shirt to relieve you of a bee’s attention, think again!
+If you do get stung, here’s how to recognize and treat a bee sting.

 Old wives’ tale: Bulls hate the color red